Food from Plants

 Roasted Sago sticks on Siberut Island

 Roasted sago starch is the staple food for Mentawai people living in the moist, tropical forests of Siberut Island, off the coast of Western Sumatra in Indonesia.
-On the other hand, sago boiled to porridge, is eaten as a staple…
+On the other hand, sago, boiled to porridge, is eaten as a staple…

 Mangrove apples at the Mekong Delta

 Mangrove apples are the fruits of Sonneratia sp. trees, one of the important genera of trees in the Mangrove forests of Southeast Asia.
 All species of Sonneratia will develop edible Mangrove apples.
-These fruits are slightly different in shape, orientation…
+The various Sonneratia species differ slightly in shape,…

 Fongaar – not a yam, but kind of sweet potato

-Tok ples: Fongaar Scientific name: Ipomoea macrantha Roemer & Schultes Synonyms: Ipomoea tuba (Schlechtend.)
-G. Don Plant family: Convolvulaceae What is the plant like?
+Tok ples: Fongaar Scientific name: Ipomoea macrantha Roemer & Schultes; Synonyms: Ipomoea tuba (Schlechtend.)
+G. Don; Plant family: Convolvulaceae What is the plant like?
 The plant has a long angular vine 5 to 6 metres long and it climbs up…

 Raphia sese – a very special Raphia palm